JonDemers/how-to-install-server/README.md

 The scripts should work on Ubuntu as well, although this was not tested.
 Minor adjustments may be needed.

 Run the script `./start-remote-install.sh` on your local workstation to start remote server installation.
-Or run the scripts in `./on-linux/*` on server itself.
+Or run the scripts `./on-linux/*` on server itself.

 The result is a WooCommerce LAMP server: